 Propane has a very distinctive order to it, like rotten eggs or the liquid spray from a skunk.
 However, it actually can be difficult to smell due to age, medical condition, or the effects of alcohol and narcotics.
 In very rare instances, propane can even become odorless.
 Your local propane company in Maryland urges you to do the following if you smell even the faintest odor of gas:

-- NO FLAMES OR SPARKS!
-Immediately put out all smoking materials and other open flames.
-Do not operate lights, appliances, telephones, or cell phones.
-Flames or sparks from these sources can trigger an explosion or a fire.
+- DO NOT CREATE SPARKS OR FLAMES.
+Immediately put out all smoking materials and open flames.
+Do not operate any lights, appliances, telephones, or cell phones.
+The slightest spark can trigger a fire or even an explosion.

 - LEAVE THE AREA AT ONCE.
 Gather everyone in your home, building, campsite or wherever else and get as far away as you can from the area where you think the gas leak is.

 - TURN OFF THE GAS.
 If it is safe to do so, immediately shut off the main gas supply valve on your propane tank.
 You will need to turn the valve clockwise (to the right).

 - CALL IN THE LEAK.
 When you are at a safe distance from the affected area and able to access a phone, reach out to Annapolis Propane & Fuels about the leak.
 It is also a smart idea to call 911 or your local fire department.

 - WAIT TO RETURN TO YOUR HOME.
 Do not enter your home, building, or the affected area until a professional from Annapolis Propane & Fuels, an emergency responder, or a qualified service technician has completed a thorough inspection of your system to guarantee it is leak-free.